-- Following the expiration of the existing TPA contract or as soon as is otherwise feasible to exit the existing contract, pursue new TPA contract.
-This shall incorporate specific directives and requirements to achieve more expansive program coordination and deepen administration ties across all CPUC water, gas, electric, and telephone customer assistance programs. - Using enhanced program coordination between utility administrators of water, energy, and telecom assistance programs implement co-marketing and coordinated enrollment strategies to simplify customer enrollment in energy, water, and telecommunication assistance programs.
+- Following the expiration of the existing TPA, the LIOB recommends the CPUC administer a new competitive procurement that expands the TPA contract and responsibilities to incorporate requirements to achieve more expansive program coordination and deepen administrative ties across all CPUC water, gas, electric, and telephone customer assistance programs. - Using enhanced program coordination between administrators of water, energy, and telecommunications programs, implement co-marketing and coordinated enrollment strategies to simplify customer enrollment in energy, water, and telecommunication assistance programs.
 Coordinated enrollment strategies shall emphasize the use of joint applications and intake systems, data sharing, and categorical enrollment to enable a customer's enrollment in multiple programs.
-The deployment of coordinated enrollment and co-marketing strategies shall occur after the execution of the new TPA contract for the Universal Lifeline Telephone Service program.
+The deployment of coordinated enrollment and co-marketing strategies shall occur with the new TPA contract for the Universal Lifeline Telephone Service program or a separate competitive procurement for an independent third-party marketing and outreach administrator.